instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 During the entire process, the model is also tasked with keeping the length of the summaries fairly constant.
 As a result, as new entities are added in with each iteration, we get more entities present within our summary.
 This results in a summary which is more entity dense, thus the name `Chain Of Density`.

 ## Implementation

+Note that our implementation uses a validator to ensure that the rewritten summary has a minimum length rather than a prompt.
+As a result, we match the original paper on entity count but not entity density.

 ### Paper Prompt